SoCloz/SoclozEventQueueBundle/README.md

 The *worker* :
 * builds the list of application listeners for the configured event,
-* listens to the queue and deserializes events received,
+* listens to the queue and deserializes received events,
 * executes the listeners.

 Dependencies